 Federal Laws on Paying Independent Contractors

-Generally, federal law doesn’t require you to withhold any taxes from the money you pay your contractors.
-However, if you’re unable to gather their Social Security number or tax identification number, you’ll need to withhold 24% from each payment to remit for taxes.
+Generally, you aren’t required to withhold taxes from an independent contractor’s pay.
+They are obligated to pay their own contractor taxes.
+However, if you’re unable to gather their Social Security Number (SSN) or Tax Identification Number, you’ll need to withhold 24% from each payment to remit for taxes.

-Hiring independent contractors requires analyzing the work you need to be completed so that you can determine the best professional for the job.
+Hiring independent contractors requires analyzing the work you need to be completed so you can determine the best professional for the job.
 You’ll spend time researching different options and strive to choose the best one based on cost, ability, and ease of use.
-Understanding federal laws is also important so that you avoid penalties and taxes.
+Understanding federal laws is also important so you avoid penalties and taxes.